| Okay, so how does that translate into

 lot more freedom...and takes far less ACTUAL modeling.
 However the

+animation portion can easily make up for that in difficulty.
 However even if you’re NOT doing a coaster, ALL the Vehicle

 Based rides follow the same basic format as a rollercoaster and have

+the same basic modeling requirements.
 For this exercise we’ll be using my "Dream Woodie" as

 an example.
 It’s the first custom coaster train I ever